-Knowing your soil type is very important, as it determines which plants will thrive there.
-Knowing your soil type enables to you to choose the plants best suited to your garden.
+Knowing your soil type is very important, as it determines which plants will thrive and to choose the plants best suited to your garden.

 Most soils benefit from some improvement.
 You can improve soil by incorporating organic matter, such as manure or home-grown compost.